made-in-germany-international/.github/profile/README.md

 </div>

-# 🇪🇳 MADE-IN-GERMANY-INTERNATIONAL- Author & Founder: Andreas Thommen (Born in 1972, Hanseatic City of Bremen)
+# 🇪🇳 MADE-IN-GERMANY-GLOBAL- Author, Initiator & Founder: <br> Andreas Thommen (Born in 1972 in the Hanseatic city of Bremen)

 <div align="center">